 October 26, 2005.
 A hooded monster with an axe walked into an unsupervised high school classroom, splattering the date on the chalkboard with blood.
-The blossoming trees of Orchard, New Jersey had been cut down, limb by limb.
+The blossoming trees of Orchard, New Jersey were cut down, limb by limb.

 After the Orchard High School massacre, my mind was reduced to a barren landscape.
 As days passed, it started to flood with my tears.
 It didn’t take long for the pieces of my classmates to wash up.
 Their blood painted the sky, and their screaming agony remained trapped in the thick air.